Jungle Rot: History

-Subsequent touring ensued with bands like Deicide, Goatwhore, Cattle Decapitation, Krisiun, The Black Dahlia Murder, 25 Ta Life, Hate Eternal, Incantation, and Vital Remains.
+They toured with bands like Deicide, Goatwhore, Cattle Decapitation, Krisiun, The Black Dahlia Murder, 25 Ta Life, Hate Eternal, Incantation, and Vital Remains.
 In mid-2006, the band released the album Warzone on Crash Music.
-This recording marked the first album to feature the now current Jungle Rot core of Matrise, Genenz, and Bub.
+This was the first album to feature Matrise, Genenz, and Bub.
 In 2008, they headlined a European tour with support from Warmaster, Downswitch, and Walking Corpse.

 The band signed with Napalm Records in January 2009 and released What Horrors Await in June 2009.
-A European tour with Six Feet Under followed shortly thereafter along with a headlining run across the United States.
+A European tour with Six Feet Under followed shortly after, along with a headlining run across the United States.
 In April 2011, the band signed with Victory Records and released Kill on Command on June 21, 2011.
-On March 19, 2013, Jungle Rot released their eighth album through Victory Records, titled Terror Regime.
-The band went on tour to support the album with metal groups including Suffocation, Obituary, Broken Hope and Decrepit Birth.
+On March 19, 2013, Jungle Rot released their eighth album through Victory Records, Terror Regime.
+The band toured to support the album with metal groups including Suffocation, Obituary, Broken Hope and Decrepit Birth.

-On April 14, 2015, it was announced that Jungle Rot would be playing the entirety of the 2015 Rockstar Energy Drink Mayhem Festival, performing on the Victory Records stage.
+On April 14, 2015, it was announced that Jungle Rot would play the entirety of the 2015 Rockstar Energy Drink Mayhem Festival, performing on the Victory Records stage.

-In early 2015 the band played the prestigious 70000 Tons of Metal cruise, and announced via their social media that they were working on their ninth studio album, Order Shall Prevail, to be released later in the year on Victory Records.
+In early 2015, the band played the 70000 Tons of Metal cruise, and announced via their social media that they were working on their ninth studio album, Order Shall Prevail, to be released later in the year on Victory Records.
 Pre-orders for the album were announced on May 26, along with the album's track listing, release date of June 30, and a stream for the single "Paralyzed Prey."
-On May 27, 2015, it was revealed that Max Cavalera (Sepultura, Soulfly, Cavalera Conspiracy) would be lending his vocals on the track "Fight Where You Stand".
-On June 29 the official music video for the single "Paralyzed Prey" premiered on Vevo.
+On May 27, 2015, it was revealed that Max Cavalera (Sepultura, Soulfly, Cavalera Conspiracy) would sing on the track "Fight Where You Stand".
+On June 29, the official music video for the single "Paralyzed Prey" premiered on Vevo.

 On March 7, 2016, Jungle Rot released a video for the track "Doomsday" via Victory Records.
-The band was also announced as part of the 2016 edition of the Metal Alliance Tour alongside Dying Fetus and The Acacia Strain.
+The band was announced as part of the 2016 edition of the Metal Alliance Tour alongside Dying Fetus and The Acacia Strain.